-The training includes over 16 hours of video and audio to download, which comprises of instruction on mindfulness meditation, stretching, yoga and guidance on how to enhance mental clarity and heightened awareness in everyday life.
+The training includes over 16 hours of video and audio (downloadable), which comprises instruction on mindfulness meditation, stretching, yoga, and guidance on how to enhance mental clarity and heightened awareness in everyday life.

-This provides a useful way to record, reflect and document your experience.
-Emptying your thoughts on paper, so to speak, will help you work through mental blockages.
+This provides a useful way to record, reflect, and document your experiences.
+Emptying your thoughts on paper will help you work through mental blockages and apply your learnings.

 Course Structure & Modules